BWXT Nuclear Energy Canada Inc. - Peterborough

 Start of commercial operation: 1955

 BWXT manufactures nuclear fuel bundles for Canada's nuclear power plants from uranium dioxide (UO2) powder.
-It operates two Ontario sites under one CNSC licence: one site in Toronto and one in Peterborough.
-The Toronto facility produces natural uranium dioxide (UO2) pellets from uranium powder.
-The Peterborough facility receives the pellets and loads them into tubes that are sealed and assembled into fuel bundles.
-For more information, see BWXT's website.
+It operates two Ontario sites under two separate CNSC licences: one site in Toronto and one in Peterborough.
+The Peterborough facility receives pellets and loads them into tubes that are sealed and assembled into fuel bundles.
+With its renewed licence, the Peterborough facility is allowed to carry on the commercial production of UO2 fuel pellets on the condition that BWXT submits a final commissioning report on the commercial production of fuel pellets that is acceptable to the Commission.
+BWXT will be allowed to produce fuel pellets at only one of its facilities at any time.
+For more information about the facility, see BWXT's website.

 Focus on safety and the environment